Consistent End-to-End Estimation for Counterfactual Fairness: Experiments

 \textbf{Performance metrics:} Methods for causal fairness aim at both: (i)~ achieve high accuracy while (ii)~ensuring causal fairness, which essentially yields a multi-criteria decision-making problem.
-To this end, we follow standard procedures and reformulate the multi-criteria decision-making problem using a utility function $U_\gamma(\mathit{accuracy},\mathit{CF}): \mathbb{R}^2 \mapsto \mathbb{R}$, where $\mathit{CF}$ is the metric for measuring counterfactual fairness from Sec.~\ref{sec:theory}.
+To this end, we follow standard procedures and reformulate the multi-criteria decision-making problem using a utility function $U_\gamma(\mathit{accuracy},\mathit{CF}): \mathbb{R}^2 \mapsto \mathbb{R}$, where $\mathit{CF}$ is the metric for measuring counterfactual fairness from Sec.~\ref{sec:regularization}.
 We define the utility function as $U_\gamma(\mathit{accuracy},\mathit{CF}) = \mathit{accuracy} - \gamma \times \mathit{CF}$ with a given utility weight $\gamma$.
 A larger utility $U_\gamma$ is better.
 The weight $\gamma$ depends on the application and is set by the decision-maker; here, we report results for a wide range of weights $\gamma \in \{0.1, \ldots, 1.0\}$.

-\textbf{Implementation details:} We implement our \methodshort in PyTorch.
+\textbf{Implementation details:} To ensure our \methodshort to achieve counterfactual fairness, we train $s = 10$ GANs and consider the worst-case counterfactual fairness, i.e., we take the maximum value of counterfactual mediator regularization $\max_{j=1}^s \mathcal{R}_\mathrm{{cm}}(h, G_j)$.
+We implement our \methodshort in PyTorch.
 Both the generator and the discriminator are designed as deep neural networks.
-We use LeakyReLU, batch normalization in the generator for stability, and train the GAN for $300$ epochs with $256$ batch size.
+We use LeakyReLU, batch normalization in the generator for stability, and train all the GANs for $300$ epochs with $256$ batch size.
 The prediction model is a multilayer perceptron, which we train for $30$ epochs at a $0.005$ learning rate.
 Since the utility function considers two metrics, the weight $\lambda$ is set to $0.5$ to get a good balance.
 More implementation details and hyperparameter tuning are in Appendix~\ref{app:implementation}.